-Things get odd when Headache breaks free and he begins to receive the affections of Jones' daughter, the lollipop-licking Popsie, whose age is unclear but seems to be under that of consent, making it a bit creepy.
-Popsie makes clear they are ready to run off together, but then for no apparent reason, and after egging him on, she rejects his interest, claiming he is a married man and father of a two-month-old, which her mother supposedly told her before got kidnapped by the syndicate.
-It makes one wonder why Gould made such an abrupt change in Popsie's character.
+Things get odd when Headache breaks free and he begins to receive the affections of Jones’ daughter, the lollipop-licking Popsie, whose age is unclear but seems to be under that of consent, making it a bit creepy.
+Popsie makes clear they are ready to run off together, but then for no apparent reason, and after egging him on, she rejects his interest, claiming he is a married man and father of a two-month-old, which her mother supposedly told her before she got kidnapped by the syndicate.
+It makes one wonder why Gould made such an abrupt change in Popsie’s character.

 After the case is solved, the story goes on for quite a while in a humorous vein as Kent Hardly deals with his inheritance from his criminal brother, nearly $2 million in nickels, dimes, and quarters, which he refuses to put into a bank.
 With all the people he involves trying to keep the money safe, it’s not long before some with ill intentions arrive on the scene.

 Although Gould’s characterizations continue to be simplistic in terms of good guys and bad guys and the outcomes for the latter are limited to either jail or death, his writing entertains because of the unpredictable twists the stories take along the way to their expected conclusions.
 The only instance of the good guys breaking the law is when they bugged a place without a warrant, and only then in the service of catching criminals.
 There is a little story overlap which occurs because Gould didn’t create the days in order.